politie/informant/README.md

 // MyError can be used as any VError, but the stack will contain the name MyError and the MyError class can be used in `instanceof` checks

-/** A custom error with specific structured information to automatically log when passed to a reporter Logger. */ class MyHttpError extends VError {
+/** A custom error with specific structured information to automatically log when passed to a informant Logger. */ class MyHttpError extends VError {
     constructor(requestId: number, message: string) {
         super({ info: { requestId } }, message);